hitz-zentroa/truthfulqa-multi/README.md

 Scripts in `analysis/compare_to_MT_translation/` are used to compare results obtained using human-translated data versus machine-translated data.

--   **`check_translation_quality.py`**: Evaluates the quality of machine-translated questions and answers against human translations using metrics like BLEU, CHRF, etc. It outputs scores to the console and saves any errors to `analysis/compare_to_MT_translation/errors.csv`.
+-   **`check_translation_quality.py`**: Evaluates the quality of machine-translated questions and answers against human translations using metrics like BLEU, CHRF, etc.
     ```bash
     python analysis/compare_to_MT_translation/check_translation_quality.py
     ```
 -   **`comparison.py`**: Compares judge outputs for human-translated data versus machine-translated data (from `judge/judge_output/MT-claude/`).
-It calculates agreement and identifies instances where judgments differ, saving these to `analysis/compare_to_MT_translation/check_instances.csv` and `analysis/compare_to_MT_translation/check_instances_3wrong.csv`.
+It calculates agreement and identifies instances where judgments differ.
     ```bash
     python analysis/compare_to_MT_translation/comparison.py
     ```